MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-deploy-qna.md

 `<botName>(<user-name>).locale.qna`

-For example, if your botName is _MyProject_ and your username is _vishwac_, the names of your KBs would be as follows:
+For example, if your botName is _MyProject_ and your username is _YuuriTanaka_, the names of your KBs would be as follows:

 ```
-MyProject(vishwac).en-us.qna
+MyProject(YuuriTanaka).en-us.qna
-MyProject(vishwac).fr-fr.qna
+MyProject(YuuriTanaka).fr-fr.qna
-MyProject(vishwac).de-de.qna
+MyProject(YuuriTanaka).de-de.qna
 ```

 > [!TIP]